How to Iron a Tie: De-wrinkling a Tie

 • Always keep the temperature low when you want to iron a tie, you may increase it if needed to remove any stubborn crease.
 If the tie has a label read the precautions on that also.

-• If the fabric of the tie is wool, cotton, or linen you can increase the temperature up to 170*C, and for delicate fabrics like polyester and silk, you can increase the temperature up to 140*C.
+• If the fabric used for the tie is wool, cotton, or linen you can increase the temperature up to 170*C, but if delicate fabrics like polyester and silk are used, you can increase the temperature up to 140*C.

-• Starts from the edges and gently put pressure and move the iron over the cloth.
+• Start from the edges gently put pressure and move the iron over the cloth.
 Do not keep the iron in one place.
-Once the creases remove from one side, flip it up to the other side and iron on that.
+Once the creases are removed from one side, flip it to the other side and iron on that.

-When you are done ironing a tie wait till the tie cools down then store it or use it.
+When you iron a tie wait till the tie cools down then store it or use it.

 How to Steam a Tie

 • Steaming a tie is a more simple and carefree task than ironing.
-Only keep cautious of the most important step to follow is to avoid direct contact tie with the steamer.
+Only keep cautious of the most important step is to avoid direct contact of tie with the steamer.

 • When the steamer is heated up and starts producing steam keep the steamer 4 inches away from the ties and move in the opposite direction of the crease.